Working with date and time values

 | LTZ |

 In the following example, the TIMESTAMP_TYPE_MAPPING parameter is set to TIMESTAMP_LTZ (local time zone).
 The TIMEZONE parameter is set to America/Chicago time.
-Suppose a set of incoming timestamps has a different time zone specified.
-Snowflake loads the string in America/Chicago time.
+If some incoming timestamps have a different time zone specified, Snowflake loads the string in America/Chicago time.

 ALTER SESSION SET TIMESTAMP_TYPE_MAPPING = 'TIMESTAMP_LTZ';